Wondering how Procure to Pay (P2P) process optimization can save you money?

-Of course, the process on paper looks simple but each step in the process could be problematic and painstaking for your end users.
+Of course, the process on paper looks simple, but each step could be problematic and detailed for your end-users.

-This simple step could be a source of frustration for users and a cause for lost productivity of the entire team because the entire process is manual.
+This simple step could be a source of frustration for users.
+It could lead to productivity loss for the entire team because the entire process is manual.

-So the question to ask is what is the cost of the productivity lost?
+So the question to ask is, what is the cost of the lost productivity?

-Just look at the data and the average time and you will be able to easily identify the cost savings you could have by improving just the requisition process.
+Just look at the data and the average time, and you will be able to quickly identify the cost savings you could achieve by improving the requisition process.

-This is just one example of how optimization of Procure to pay process could lead to overall cost reduction, reduced time and happy end users.
+This is just one example of how optimization of Procure to pay process could lead to overall cost reduction, reduced time, and happy employees.

 We will cover more such examples in the following sections.